Ale Asylum owners toasting company's imminent sale and seamless flow of beer

-Ale Asylum's owners are toasting the company's imminent sale, but the brewery's co-founder, Otto Dilba, said he's not yet at liberty to disclose who the buyer is.
+The owners of Madison’s Ale Asylum are toasting the company’s imminent sale, but the brewery’s co-founder, Otto Dilba, said he’s not allowed to disclose who the buyers are.

-An auction to sell the brewery's equipment and other assets this month has been canceled.

-A non-disclosure agreement prevents him from saying who the buyers are, but Dilba said they're from the area.
-He wouldn't reveal if they're already in the brewing business.
+Dilba said a nondisclosure agreement prevents him from saying who the buyers are, but he said they’re from the area.
+He said they’re a group of people acting as one entity, but wouldn’t reveal if they’re already in the brewing business.

 He said the deal will be finalized by the end of the year at the latest.
 “We’re all very excited,” he said.
 “The goal is to stay in place.”

-A top priority for the new owners and for him and co-founder, Dean Coffee, is to keep Ale Asylum employees in their same positions.
-"We've got a great staff, a lot of loyalty, amazing people," Dilba said.
+A top priority for the new owners and for him and co-founder Dean Coffey is to keep Ale Asylum employees in their same positions.
+“We’ve got a great staff, a lot of loyalty, amazing people,” Dilba said.

+Dilba and Coffey will continue working for the company in their same positions, Coffey as president and brewmaster, and Dilba as vice president, secretary and treasurer.
+“Our positions and our daily focuses will remain the same,” he said.

-The 16-year-old Ale Asylum, a leader in the local craft beer scene, which has grown to become Madison's largest brewery, was put up for sale in August.
+The 16-year-old Ale Asylum, which has grown to become Madison’s largest brewery, and is a leader in the local craft beer scene, was put up for sale in August.

 Dilba said then its 45,000-square-foot brewery, restaurant and brewpub near the Dane County Regional Airport would close at the end of October if a sale wasn’t reached.

-The two plus a group of investors opened their multimillion-dollar brewery and tasting room in 2012 at 2002 Pankratz St. Last year, Dilba said, it produced about 14,500 barrels of beer.
+In 2012, the pair plus a group of investors opened their multimillion-dollar brewery and tasting room at 2002 Pankratz St. Last year, Dilba said, it produced about 14,500 barrels of beer.

-When the brewery, which made its name with the American pale ale Hopalicious and has produced a steady string of other popular varieties of beer since, expanded to its current site, Dilba and Coffey had 23 investors.
-Dilba said now there are 35.
+When the brewery — which made its name with the American pale ale Hopalicious and has produced a steady string of other popular varieties of beer since — expanded to its current site, Dilba and Coffey had 23 investors.
+There are now 35, Dilba said.

 Over the years, he said, the monthly lease rate on such a large space “became insurmountable.”